open-telemetry/opentelemetry-js/THREAT_MODEL.md

 - **Export destinations** — The configured collector or backend endpoints are trusted.
 Users should not export telemetry to untrusted destinations, as telemetry data discloses information about the application.
-Responses received from export destinations (response headers, error messages, etc.) are also trusted.
+Responses received from export destinations (response headers, error messages, etc.) are considered untrusted.

 - **Instrumented libraries** — For instrumentations, the third-party library being instrumented (e.g., `express`, `pg`, `redis`) is trusted.
 If that